2nikol2/EE64/README.md

 -Arrow Up-
   - see... #5

-P.S. - About G21.
+P.S. - About EE64.

-G21 is a regular stand alone Windows application.
+EE64 is a regular stand alone Windows application.
 It's developed in C++ with supreme algorithm design, very professional choice of all data structures and API... etc.
 All logic and moves are in single executable.
-Despite being very functional, G21 is probably the smallest chess emulator you can find on market( G21.exe ~ 66KB ).
+Despite being very functional, EE64 is probably the smallest chess emulator you can find on market( executable ~ 66KB ).
 As the bottom line - it consumes very little computer's resource(CPU ~ 1% & RAM ~ 9MB).

 # EE64(SCR)